slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - All in all, just keep it simple.
 Don’t try to complicate the situation.
 Focus on being yourself, enjoying yourself.
 If you’re not having a good time, chances are good that people around you aren’t either.
 Charm is not about trying to pile on a bunch of techniques or manipulating people.
 It’s actually the complete opposite: letting human nature do its thing.

-To Persuade Someone, Look Emotional
-- you automatically trust when somebody is doing at that time what you’re doing. paraphrased scott adams
-- It’s hard to be angry with someone who agrees with you.
-Making enemies is expensive.
-- (kk) Treating a person to a meal never fails, and is so easy to do.
-It’s powerful with old friends and a great way to make new friends.
-> *'Compliment people behind their back.
-It’ll come back to you.' -- Kevin Kelly* -->
+-->

 > *'We catch more flies with honey than vinegar.'*